National Guard Fast Facts

-(CNN)Here's a look at the National Guard, the oldest component of the U.S. armed forces.
+(CNN)Here's a look at the National Guard, a reserve military force and the oldest component of the US armed forces.

 Facts: